a6b8/rss-merge-service/README.md

 ### Structure
-- Every Inputsource gets one Category.
+- Every inputsource is in one category.
-- Every Category in one Mode (Morning, Evening...)
+- Every category has one mode (Morning, Evening...)
-- Every Category generate a RSS (XML) File
+- Every category generate a .rss (xml) file
-- Every Mode generate a OPML (RSS Grouping) File
+- Every mode generate a .opml (Rss Grouping) file

 ### Prototyp
-**User Interface**
+#### User Interface
 Using a Google Spreadsheet as Interface.
 For Transmitting the Spreadsheet is set public and readable as json.:

 The Spreadsheet do: